Roldo97/AAP-DRP/README.md

 - Ensure to adjust the playbooks according to your platform requirements.

 ### Edit the inventory file
 Specify your master and slave DB servers in the "db_servers" group.
-Add your controller and hub nodes to their respective groups. **Host aliases must not be changed**.
+Add your controller and hub nodes to their respective groups. **Host aliases must not be changed for "db_servers" group**.

 ```ini
 [db_servers]